PowerOfM/api-expect/README.md

 ```

 ## Templates <a name="templates"></a>
 APIExpect was designed to limit tedium and make it easy to create validation templates on the fly.
 It supports 3 main style of templates: short-hand, array short-hand, and long-form.
 As you may have guessed, both short-hand forms are just convinence functions that expand to the long-form internally.
-The short-hand forms can only pass static arguments (such as minimum/max string length) to the validators, so in circumstances where you must pass a variable or externally-defined constant, the long form is required.
+The short-hand forms can only pass static arguments to the validators, so in circumstances where you must pass a variable or externally-defined constant, the long form is required.
 Below is a brief overview of the three forms.

 ### Short-Hand <a name="short-hand"></a>
 This is the most common form and is very handy for simple validation.
 The basic format is: